Let’s face it. It takes a killer resume these days to stand out from the crowded field of job applicant seeking a remote job. Why do we say this?

 Use Keywords Found in the Job Description

-Scan the job descrption of your desired job.
+Scan the job description of your desired job.
 Use the keywords found in the task list, job responsibilities and description and use them profusely throughout your resume.
 This can not be said enough.
 For every remote job for which you are applying, you MUST use these keywords to break through the AI (artificial intelligence) bot barrier.

 Showcase your Tech Skills

 When applying for a remote job, tech skills separate the wheat from the chaff.
 So hop to it!
 There are times, depending on the type of job you’re applying for, you will need to showcase your tech skills.
 These skills may include anything from HTML and CSS to Social Media Marketing, WordPress and UX design.
-If you have experience in any of these fields but you have never worked remotely, you will need to be able to convince your potential employer that you are a good candidate for a remote position, so it’s important to focus your resume on that.
+If you have experience in any of these fields but you have never worked virtually, you will need to be able to convince your potential employer that you are a good candidate for a remote position, so it’s important to focus your resume on that.

 What Information to Include in a Remote Job Resume?